DEFRA/sroc-service-team/releasing/tcm.md

 ### Create calendar appointment

 Once a date and time has been agreed create a calendar appointment with approximately the following format in your Defra Outlook.
-Invite the appointed web-ops and tester carrying out the release.
+Invite the appointed web-ops and test analyst carrying out the release.
 In `optional` add from the SROC team

 - project manager
 - test manager